-Sanae as of late is on the verge of coming off as this as she's been getting many starring roles and generally being shown as the same level as the other two heroines.
+Sanae as of late is on the verge of coming off as this, as she's been getting many starring roles and generally being shown as being on the same level as the other two heroines.
 She has also been getting some polarizing character development as some like the new quirky zealous Sanae while others prefer her earlier personality.
 A sign this may be wearing on the Japanese is that she's started to slip in popularity in Japan.
 Her absence between Ten Desires and Legacy of Lunatic Kingdom alleviated this, though, with some people accusing one of the older semi-heroines with actually more appearances than Sanae — Sakuya — of being this in turn.